 If none of these options seems appropriate there are two more alternatives you might choose:

 You might choose to ignore the situation and live with it.
 This could be appropriate if you have other, higher priorities to address.
 Or you might want others to learn and develop their skills.
 Your opportunity here is to improve your abilities to prioritise, to delegate, or to develop your team.

 - Remove your skills to somewhere else

-A final option is to use the event as a trigger to move into a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
+A final option is to use the event as a trigger to move to a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
 This time the so-called ‘crisis’ becomes an opportunity to get clearer on the priorities that matter most to you and then take action to pursue them.

 Are you facing a challenge or a ‘crisis’ today?
 Are you seeing it as a ‘problem’ or as an ‘opportunity’ to develop or expand your skills?
 How many options can you find under each heading?
 Which inspires you most?